cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 GEOSERVER_WORKSPACE
 BUILDINGS_TABLE       # PostGIS table containing all building footprints
                       # NOTE: This must match the table where EPC data got uploaded to
+# Derivation Agent configurations
+# NOTE: values need to match their counterparts specified in the docker-compose.yml files of the respective agents)
+AVERAGE_SQUARE_METRE_PRICE_AGENT_IRI
+PROPERTY_VALUE_ESTIMATION_AGENT_IRI
+AVERAGE_SQUARE_METRE_PRICE_AGENT_URL
+PROPERTY_VALUE_ESTIMATION_AGENT_URL
 ```

 ### **2) Derivation Framework**

 The agent updates the timestamps of pure derivation inputs as well as instantiates and updates the required markups for both the `Average Square Metre Price per Postal Code` and the `Market Value Estimate per Property` derivations.
 Both of these derivations are initialised as synchronous derivations to create new info immediately.
 As the `Property Value Estimate` depends on the `Average Square Metre Price`, the latter one is marked up first to ensure availability of the required derivation input.

 To ensure successful instantiation of the derivations, both derivation agents need to be successfully registered in the KG before requesting any update by the `Property Sales Instantiation` agent.
-The registered derivation agent IRIs need to match the value specified in [iris.py] (to be specified in their respective `docker-compose.yml` files).
+The registered derivation agent IRIs need to match the values specified in the `docker-compose.yml` file. *Please note:* The values for the agent IRIs are always required, while the exact values for the agent URLs are only needed if derivations are initialised using `createSyncDerivationForNewInfoWithHttpUrl`.
+This is currently not the case as all agents are deployed to the same stack, with resolvable `host.docker.internal` URLs to communicate between containers.

 ### **3) Accessing Github's Container registry**